 Is Lithograph Printing a Faster Process

-Neither option as any noticeable advantage over production time.
+Overall you may find that there is not great advantage in advantage over production time.
 This solely relies on the company producing the print and how streamlined their ordering process is.
-One advantage some giclee companies have is it can easily allow for online ordering with little human intervention.
+One advantage some giclee companies is the time consuming process of setup can be less.
+It has even allowed this to be automated so companies like FinerWorks can easily allow for online ordering with little human intervention.
 In contrast a lithograph company may need to setup contracts and proof runs.
 If the lithograph company fails to get it right for the client, they can suffer a loss worth hundred if not thousands of dollars due to setup and supplies used while a giclee manufacturer is not going to be exposed to that sort of risk and may only be out the cost to produce the single print.
 Both options can provide a proofing print but the artist should contact the company and understand exactly what is expected of them and how the proofing process works.

 How Do the Prices Compare Between a Giclee Print and Lithograph Print?